teamreadme/readme/README.md

 ![](./public/meta-image.png)

 # 👋 Welcome
 Welcome to README!
 Want to learn more about what we're about?
 Check out our [website](https://readmefirst.co).
 Otherwise, continue below for hosting and contributing details.
+README is still in the early stages of being open-sourced, expect better documentation and code quality soon.

 ## Getting started
 Want to run README yourself?